dyrobin/Assignments/p2pn/README.md

 COMPILATION
 ==================================
-Use "make" to compile source codes.
+Use `make` to compile source codes.
-Use "make clean && make" for a clean build.
+Use `make clean && make` for a clean build.

 Some code are inlined in the header files.
 If they are changed, a clean build is required.